The Top 20 Best UK Industries in 2021

-The supermarkets’ industry in the UK has seen an increase for the last five years.
+The supermarkets’ industry in the UK businesses has seen an increase for the last five years.
 The main reasons for this are: aggressive expansion of discount supermarkets, the consumers’ shopping habits have changed and increased external competition.
 Price wars between competitors have made sure that even the largest operators had to cut their prices.
 The COVID-19 pandemic has caused nationwide lockdowns and the closure of the medical sectors.

-This, in turn, led to the supermarkets being the prime supplier of food because of the government restrictions on import.
+This, in turn, led to the supermarkets being the prime supplier of food because of the government restrictions on imports.
 Thus, this industry’s revenue is said to grow with an annual rate of 0.5% throughout 2020 and 2021 and this for five years.

 Estimated Revenue for 2021: $155.9B